-Under all alternatives, groundwater withdrawal is expected to increase by approximately 0.30 MGd (1.14 MLd) due to the increase in personnel and facilities associated with the Volume 5 actions.
+Under all alternatives, groundwater withdrawal is expected to increase by approximately 0.30 MGd (1.14 mld) due to the increase in personnel and facilities associated with the Volume 5 actions.
 Implementation of aforementioned sustainability practices would reduce the amount of groundwater needed, which would help minimize impacts to groundwater availability.
 Water resource managers would continue to proactively monitor groundwater chemistry data to ensure increased pumping does not adversely affect military or non-military sources of drinking water.
-Chloride concentrations in the subbasins would be carefully monitored to detect possible saltwater intrusion into the aquifer.
-If unacceptable chloride concentrations are detected, there is capability to shift pumping to wells further from impacted subbasins.
-Thus, any potential negative impacts on the groundwater resource from increased pumping would be reduced.
+Careful monitoring of the chloride concentrations in the subbasins and the capability to shift pumping to wells further from impacted subbasins if high chloride concentrations are detected would reduce any potential negative impacts on the groundwater resource.
 In addition, increased pumping would have the potential to lower the groundwater pressure in underlying sediments, which could undergo compaction and minor ground surface settlement.
-This potential would be also monitored; if detected, groundwater pumping would shift to other areas.
+This potential would be monitored; if this is detected, groundwater pumping would shift to other areas.
 Therefore, operations associated with Alternative 2 at Navy Barrigada would result in less than significant impacts to groundwater.

 Nearshore Waters.
-Following construction, alterations to the watershed such as increased runoff may result in direct and indirect effects that could alter nearshore water quality including the addition of sediments, nutrients, detrimental microorganisms, heavy metals, and organic and inorganic compounds.
-These effects would be minimized by following surface water protection measures identified in the surface water section above and complying with all applicable orders, laws, and regulations.
+Following construction, alterations to the watershed such as increased runoff may result in direct and indirect impacts that could alter nearshore water quality including the addition of sediments, nutrients, detrimental microorganisms, heavy metals, and organic and inorganic compounds.
+These effects would be minimized by complying with all applicable orders, laws, and regulations.
 In addition, the planning process would be conducted in conjunction with the WPC.
 The project would also incorporate published guidance documents including but not limited to the Clean Water Action Plan, Protection and Restoring Guam's Waters, and the northern Watershed Restoration Strategy.
 Therefore, operations associated with Alternative 2 at Navy Barrigada would result in less than significant impacts to nearshore waters.